justinmahar/chrome-copy-html/README.md

 ## Overview

-This Chrome extension allows the user to easily copy the page's HTML element to the clipboard by with the press of a button or keyboard shortcut.
+This Chrome extension allows the user to easily copy the page's HTML element to the clipboard with the press of a button or keyboard shortcut.

 Keyboard shortcut method (fastest):
 1. Click the page